 The dressing

 The dressing is an herby vinaigrette made with red wine vinegar, extra virgin olive oil, yellow mustard, salt and pepper, and a sprinkling of dried herbs.
-You can mix it up in a jar ahead of time and store it in the refrigerator.
-Just shake it before mixing into the salad.

 Other ingredients

-Thinly sliced red onion gives the salad a bit of crunch, while finely minced garlic rounds out the flavor.
 I make the vinaigrette dressing right away and add the onions and garlic.
 This takes the edge off the strong flavor you'd have if you added these ingredients to the salad raw.

 Just before serving, I chiffonade some basil (you can also simply tear it) and sprinkle it over the salad.